|

 leading law journals have been protesting this infringement of their copyright.

+Thus, the future of this service might not be bright.
 Additionally, as an outcome of the advent of the Internet, the globalization of

 information exchange and sharing will result in more and more fusion of the